KavrakiLab/tmkit/doc/md/tutorial.md

            tmsmt/demo/domains/blocksworld/tm-blocks.* \
            baxter-blocks

-3. Visualize the initial scene.
+3. Visualize the initial scene, defined by the Baxter URDF and example scene (*.robray) files.
 You should see the Baxter, a table, and some blocks.

        cd baxter-blocks
        aarxc --gui package://baxter_description/urdf/baxter.urdf sussman-0.robray